ni/nimble/packages/nimble-components/CONTRIBUTING.md

 If your component is the canonical representation of the FAST Foundation base class that it extends, then in the argument to `compose` provide a `baseClass` value.
 No two Nimble components should specify the same `baseClass` value.
 Make sure to include a test that shows the tag name for the element is found when using `DesignSystem.tagFor(FastFoundationBaseClass)`.

+Sometimes you may want to extend a FAST component, but need to make changes to their template.
+If possible, you should submit a PR to FAST to make the necessary changes in their repo.
+As a last resort, you may instead copy the template over to the Nimble repo, then make your changes.
+If you do so, you must also copy over the FAST unit tests for the component (making any adjustments to account for your changes to the template).

 Use the `css` tagged template helper to style the component according to Nimble guidelines.
 See [leveraging-css.md](https://github.com/microsoft/fast/blob/c94ad896dda3d4c806585d1d0bbfb37abdc3d758/packages/web-components/fast-element/docs/guide/leveraging-css.md) for (hopefully up-to-date) tips from FAST.

 ```ts